 For example, the cooling system has a design delta T of 6°.
 During chiller operation, water enters the evaporator at 10°C and leaves the chiller system at 7°C. Then the delta T is 3°C. A chiller with an operating delta T lower than the design delta T is called a low delta T.

 If the delta T is lower than the manufacturer's specified value, it is low delta T. This is often referred to as low delta T syndrome, as it causes problems with the chiller system.

 Air Cooled Screw Chiller

-Every chiller system will experience low delta at some point during its continuous operation.
+Every chiller system will experience a low delta at some point during its continuous operation.
 Low delta T causes the chilled water pump to run at a faster rate to increase flow.
 Low delta T reduces the efficiency of the cooling system and consumes more energy.

-Low delta T syndrome is the result of under-use of chilled water in AHU/FCU.
+Low delta T syndrome is the result of the under-use of chilled water in AHU/FCU.
 The causes of low delta T can be

 Oversized chillers, pumps, coils, control valves and chilled water piping

 Dirty air filters or cooling coils that do not allow air to pass through

 Recall that cold water circulates through water pipes throughout the building.
 The flow of water through the pipes is measured in GPM.
 The abbreviation GPM is gallons per minute.

 GPM indicates how many gallons of water flow through the pipes in one minute.
 It is highly dependent on the speed and size of the pump.